quicwg/base-drafts/draft-ietf-quic-transport.md

 The PMTU is the maximum size of the entire IP packet including the IP header, UDP header, and UDP payload.
 The UDP payload includes the QUIC packet header, protected payload, and any authentication fields.
-This can depend upon the current path characteristics.
-Therefore, the current largest UDP payload an implementation will send is referred to as QUIC maximum packet size.
+The PMTU can depend upon the current path characteristics.
+Therefore, the current largest UDP payload an implementation will send is referred to as the QUIC maximum packet size.

 QUIC depends on a PMTU of at least 1280 bytes.
 This is the IPv6 minimum size
 {{!RFC8200}} and is also supported by most modern IPv4 networks.
 All QUIC